atho-gitrepo/3680-backup-old/README.md

 ### 1. Push Code to GitHub
 Make sure your files are structured like this:

-📁 your-repo/
-├── main.py         # Flask server + main loop
-├── bot.py          # Optional: single-run version (for cron jobs)
+/
+├── web/                  # Web dashboard service
-├── web.py          # Flask routes
+│   ├── web.py
+│   ├── __init__.py
+│   └── templates/        # (Optional, not used if rendering from string) ├── worker/               # Bot loop service
+│   └── main.py
+│   └── bot.py
+├── .env                  # API keys & secrets (NOT committed)
 ├── requirements.txt
+├── render.yaml           # Deploy config
-├── README.md
+└── README.md